jeversole-consult/python-training/README.md

 Writing code to solve a problem, invariably, requires that there be some understanding of what is under the hood.
 After completing Set1: Challenge 6, the team decided to begin sharing work with the public.
 The challenges were found to be carefully constructed, i.e crawl before you walk and so on, to build a foundation.
 The team used that introduction to build out an include file of common routines to reuse.
 There are a number of features of Python that we explore without getting into the depth of object oriented design and programming.
 As we did a deeper dive into the problem domain we found that it touches on binary arithmetic, rudimentary statistical analysis, the gory details of understanding low level data types in a high level language, and how to convert between various encoding schemes.
 Really good stuff and cudos for the Cryptopals guys for their great work!

+## Toolset
+* Editor(s): Visual Studio code as primary.
+Occasional use of VI and the web console for the repo.
+* Python: Python 3.7 and greater depending on the machine and the rig.
+Also make use of the debugger.
+* Cygwin: Most everything needed can be loaded onto Cygwin on Windows.
+It is used to simulate a linux command line environment and works pretty good when you are using a Windows platform.
+Mac folks have an easier time with a command line terminal.
+* Linux VMs: Currently using AWS.
+Like to keep around a pure linux rig.
+* Github: The public repository where this readme file resides

 ## Links
 The following links were visited while working on the code.
 It is a mixed bag of python coding idioms and crypto math.
 There is a whole lot of "bit twiddlin'" goin on.